PDF Standards

 - Click File > New from template

-- Choose “Accessible Report Template (basic)” for simple documents, or “Accessible Report Template (graphic)” for documents with graphics.
+- Look for "Accessible Report Template (basic)” and “Accessible Report Template (graphic)” in the list of templates.